unjs/mkdist/README.md

 Bundling libraries isn't always the best choice:

-- We loose original file structure
+- We lose original file structure
-- We loose modern syntax by transpiling in bundle
+- We lose modern syntax by transpiling in bundle
-- We loose critical-css by extracting css to a global dist (vue)
+- We lose critical-css by extracting css to a global dist (vue)
-- Dependencies will be always imported from bundle even if not used (a second bundling step might fix this but it usually won't happen in development and for dependencies with side-effect)
+- Dependencies will be always imported from bundle even if not used (a second bundling step might fix this but it usually won't happen in development and for dependencies with side-effects)

 While there are tools like [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html) and [@babel/cli](https://babeljs.io/docs/en/babel-cli), they mostly focus on transpiling rather than keeping source level quality.
 Also they lack support for handling custom extensions like `.vue` and copying assets.